TESTARtool/TESTAR_dev/README.md

 graph is to type the following query in the graph tab "Select * From E".
 This will display the complete graph.

+### Exploring the graph database with Gremlin.

+[Gremlin](http://tinkerpop.apache.org/docs/current/reference/#_tinkerpop3) is a graph traversel engine which can be used to query a graph database.
+OrientDB supports Gremlin and provides an implementation of the traversal engine in it's community release.

+To start Gremlin run the following command.

 See the manuals of orientdb to learn about the possibilities to query the model.